International Law (11267.1)

 See reading list on canvas

-Lecture attendance and participation in the tutorials is crucial for passing this unit.
+Lectures will be pre-recorded and available through Canvas in the week assigned for each topic.
+Participation in the tutorials is crucial for passing this unit.

-Participation in the tutorials is crucial for the passing of the unit
+Participation in the tutorials is crucial for passing this unit.

 Required IT skills